pytorch-fdn/foundation-hosted/README.md

 * `Declined` - The application has been reviewed and been declined by the TAC.
 The comments on the issue will reflect the TAC decision and the issue will be closed.
 * `Need-Info` - The application has been reviewed and requires more information in order for the TAC to further discuss the application.
 For instructions on what to do, please jump down to [Need-Info](#need-info).
 * `TAG-Assigned` - The application has been reviewed and the TAC would like a TAG to review or consult with the project prior to further discussions.
 For instructions on what to do, please jump down to [TAG-Assigned](#tag-assigned).
-* `Postponed` - The application has been reviewed and the TAC has determined the project (as it exists at time of review) is not ready for inclusion within the CNCF.
+* `Postponed` - The application has been reviewed and the TAC has determined the project (as it exists at time of review) is not ready for inclusion within the PyTorch.
 For instructions on what to do, please jump down to [Postponed](#postponed)
 * `Returning` - The application has been reviewed previously, was affixed a `Need-Info` or `TAG-Assigned` label, and that work has been completed and is ready for re-review.
 For instructions on what to do, please jump down to [Returning](#returning).

 ### Label statuses defined